cellml/libcellml-archived/docs/source/usecases.rst

 (The roadmoap was used as the starting point for this document, so see there for its contributors.)

+Notes:

+#.
 Not necessarily in order of priority, but probably close, since order taken from version of roadmap as at time this doc was created.
+#.
+Some use case descriptions actually describe multiple use cases, and in that case, the line header is "Use cases".
+#.
+Where a use case description describes multiple use cases, it does not mean that all individual use cases share the same priority.

 #.
 Category: Create a CellML 1.2 model from scratch and save it to XML
    #.
 Use Case: With only built-in units, only one component, (i.e. no imports, or connections)